denten-books/plain-text/6-conclusion.md

-Sagan has called the "Gaia sciences."[@uexkull_foray_2010, 12] An idea ascendant in diverse fields from literary studies to information theory and free-market economics shifts the capacity for meaning-making from subject to assemblage, and from individual to complex system.
+Sagan has called the "Gaia sciences."[@uexkull_foray_2010, 12] An idea ascendant in diverse fields from literary studies to information theory and free-market economics shifts the capacity for meaning-making from subject to assemblage and from individual to complex system.
 Meaning in that model is always an aggregate: oak plus rain, bee plus flower.
 Consequently, it is never available to the subject alone: oak, bee, or biologist.
 The quest for alien semiotics leads to, in Uexküll's own words, "mute interaction" meaningful only from some vantage point outside of the system [@uexkull_foray_2010, 148].
 The forest always "understands" more than the tree, the planet more than the forest, and so on, in a regression that can only conclude with the one, whole-universe monism.
-The quest to diminish human import leads to the most grandiose point of view possible.
+The quest to diminish human import paradoxically leads to the most grandiose point of view possible.

 In his essay on the subjective experience of bats, the philosopher Thomas Nagel argued against such presumption.
 There must be something, he wrote,